Storck: Move to Halle and introduction of brands 1950–1990

 After the war, a new factory was built in neighbouring Halle (Westphalia), which was considered to be an "industrial plant in the countryside" when it was built.
 By reforesting the area, voluntary compensatory measures were implemented, which since then has been made a requirement in planning approval procedures and development plans in Germany.
 The factory received a rail connection to the Haller Willem railway line.
 Storck bought its own tank wagons for the transport of raw materials and closed freight wagons for the transport of finished goods.

 In 1949, the "Storck 2 Pfennig Riesen" came onto the market.
 In 1950, Storck introduced a performance-related bonus for employees.
 In the course of the Wirtschaftswunderjahren (Economic miracle), both the number of employees and the production volume increased.
 In 1953, exports and in 1954, chocolate production began.
 In 1958, Storck introduced social benefits for employees.
 The second generation change took place in 1971, when Klaus Oberwelland took over the management of the company.
 In 1975, Storck introduced a company pension plan.

-From 1962 onwards, the company developed many of its most important brands to this day within two decades with nimm2 (1962), Merci (1965), Campino (1966), Werther's Original (1969, sold in Germany until 1998 under the name Werthers Echte) and Toffifee (1973).
+From 1962 onward, the company developed many of its most important brands to this day within two decades with nimm2 (1962), Merci (1965), Campino (1966), Werther's Original (1969, sold in Germany until 1998 under the name Werthers Echte) and Toffifee (1973).
 Storck later took over the Dickmann company (1981) and developed the Knoppers brand (1983).